IcarusXIV/Encore/README.md

 - **Automatic Priority Management** — Boosts your target mod's priority so it always wins over conflicts
 - **Smart Emote Detection** — Automatically detects which emote a mod affects and executes it
 - **Icon Picker** — Choose from hundreds of game icons for your presets
-- **Pose Support** — Works with idle poses, sitting poses, and doze animations (triggers redraw automatically)
+- **Pose Support** — Works with idle poses, sitting poses (chair/groundsit), and doze animations (triggers redraw automatically)

 ## Features

 **Preset Management:**
 - Create unlimited presets for dance/emote mods
-- Favorite and organize your presets
+- Favourite and organize your presets
 - Duplicate presets for variations
 - Custom icons from FFXIV's icon library